LCA H1B: Labor Condition Application for Specialty Occupation

 • the notice of the filing of the LCA with the DOL has either been given to the union bargaining representative or has instead been posted at the place of employment.

-The notice of the LCA-filing must be provided no more than 30 days before the filing or will be provided on the day the LCA is filed with the bargaining representative in the occupation and area of proposed employment or, if no such representative exists, to workers in the occupation at the place(s) of employment by either electronic or physical posting.
-The notice must be posted for a total period of 10 days, except if employees are provided individual direct notice by e-mail, where notification need only be given once.
+The notice of the LCA-filing must be provided on or within 30 days before filing, to the bargaining representative in the occupation and area of proposed employment or, if no such representative exists, to workers in the occupation at the place(s) of employment by either electronic or physical posting.
+The notice must be available for 10 consecutive calendar days, except if employees are provided individual direct notice by e-mail, where notification need only be given once.
 A copy of the notice documentation must also be maintained in the employer’s public access file.
+Maintain the public access file for 1 year beyond the last date any H-1B worker is employed under the LCA, and keep payroll records for 3 years.

 Step 1: Obtain a prevailing wage